RedhawkSDR/assets/sdr/waveforms/FM_RBDS_demo/README.md

 ## Installation

-This is a waveform project and thus does not need to be built just installed into the `$SDRROOT/dom/waveforms` directory.
-One way to do that is to open the project in the REDHAWK IDE and drag it into the Target SDR Folder.
+This is a waveform project; thus, it does not need to be built.
+It must be installed into the `$SDRROOT/dom/waveforms` directory.
+To install it, open the project in the REDHAWK IDE and drag it into the Target SDR folder.